harshbrar03/Superstore-Dashboard/README.md

 - The dataset (`Superstore.xls`) can also be used in other data analysis tools like Excel, Tableau, etc.

 ## Acknowledgements
-Thanks to the creators of the Superstore dataset.
+Thanks to the creators of the Superstore dataset, available from [Kaggle](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final).